Exemplary Merging Clusters: Weak-lensing and X-ray Analysis of the Double Radio Relic Merging Galaxy Clusters MACS 1752.0+4440 and ZWCL 1856.8+6616: Discussion

 \subsection{A Case for Non-thermal Particle Re-acceleration}

 The rarity of radio relics in merging galaxy clusters and the inefficiency of DSA has led to the re-acceleration theory gaining popularity.
 Evidence for re-acceleration has been provided in work such as \cite{2012bonafede} and \cite{2017vanweeren}.
 In \cite{2017vanweeren}, they show the clearest evidence for re-acceleration with a bridge connecting a nearby AGN to the radio relic.
+We propose that re-acceleration may be observed in MACS1752.